-MAC B - Unless the physician requires the use of a brand name drug, the prescription will automatically be filled with a generic drug when available and permissible by state law.
+MAC B - Unless the prescribing provider requires the use of a brand name drug, the prescription will automatically be filled with a generic drug when available and permissible by state law.
 If you receive a brand name drug when a generic is available, you will be responsible for the brand name drug's co-payment and/or co-insurance plus the difference in cost between the brand name drug and its generic equivalent.
-If your physician requires the use of a brand name drug, the prescription will be filled with the brand name drug and you will be responsible for the brand name drug's co-payment and/or co-insurance.
+If your prescribing provider requires the use of a brand name drug, the prescription will be filled with the brand name drug and you will be responsible for the brand name drug's co-payment and/or co-insurance.
+The cost difference between the brand name and generic drug does not apply toward the medical plan's out-of-pocket limit.